 There was surprisingly not much about Kembang Kuning online, only the (probably self-penned) piece on Wikitravel.
 But they have a decent website and answered quickly to our emails, and the price was right at only 150,000RP so it seemed like a good starting point once we arrived in town.

-The owner Chris turned out to be genuine, extremely friendly and helpful to a fault.
+The owner Chris turned out to be genuine, extremely friendly, and helpful to a fault.
 Our welcome drinks were delicious, and before we could see our room or even get our bearings he had decided what we would be eating for lunch.
 It was fairly uncomfortable but once we tasted the excellent Sasak lunch that was prepared for us, it was hard to complain.
 It was even harder to complain as he lent us his own motorbike to take into town for the fortunately timed stick fighting tournament that night.
-We simply replaced the gasoline that we used – paying for our 70¢ of gas with a dollar and receiving bananas for change was a prophetic token that perhaps we would really like rural Lombok.
+We simply replaced the gasoline that we used – paying for our 70¢ of gas with a dollar and receiving bananas for change was a prophetic token that perhaps we would really like Tetebatu – rural Lombok.

-Frankly, the guided walk would have been enough, and the Jeruk Manis waterfall was a little disappointing (despite being a great – though freezing – refresh).
+Frankly, the guided walk would have been enough, and the Jeruk Manis waterfall was a little disappointing (despite being great – though freezing – refresh).
 The entrance to the national park is right at the end of the hike and costs 150,000 per person, which is, frankly, far too much.
 Christ actually negotiated a better price for us on that – I guess it pays to have connections.
-As it was, it was an anticlimax, but if we had payed full price I certainly would have felt a little ripped off.
+As it was, it was an anticlimax, but if we had paid full price I certainly would have felt a little ripped off.
 My recommendation – take the hike (and not only do you *need* a guide for this, it’s well worth it) but skip the falls at the end.

 One sour point – we were planning to move onto Senggigi by public transport, but it turned out that Chris was taking a driver to pick up some incoming guests and offered us a lift – he didn’t make a price, since they were going anyway, and recommended that we simply pay the driver whatever we thought appropriate.
 I asked if 100k would be enough, and he confirmed that it was.
 Well – when we were dropped off the next day, he asked that I pay “a little more”.
 I slipped the driver an extra 20 through gritted teeth and just couldn’t understand why he wasn’t more upfront about it?
 Additionally, he had told us there was a public bemo service on to our final destination, and when this turned out to not be the case, we felt a little high and dry.
 Small points really, when you consider the transport situation on Lombok as a whole, but it did leave a bit of a bitter taste.